apache/ignite/examples/README.txt

 2) Run "mvn clean package -DskipTests -Prelease,lgpl -Dignite.edition=fabric-lgpl" at Apache Ignite sources.
 Required libs will appear at /target/release-package/libs/optional subfolders.
 Found libs should be copied to global or project's classpath.

-ML
-==
-Math/Machine Learning examples can be activated by turning ml profile on.

-This module requires ignite-ml module.

-Like the lgpl examples we could build required module running "mvn clean install -Pml -DskipTests -pl modules/ml -am".